When I was elected as Derbyshire’s Police and Crime Commissioner, I promised to tackle the problems that matter most to our communities.

 I have launched my Anti-Social Behaviour Prevention Grant scheme to invest in proven initiatives that stop problems happening now and in the long-term.
 I want to empower voluntary and community organisations to take a stand against nuisance behaviour and support the partnership work already underway to make our streets safer.

-Following its successful first round last year, the Anti-Social Behaviour Prevention Grant Scheme has re-opened for fresh applications to support the fight against anti-social behaviour and neighbourhood crime.
+Following its successful previous rounds, the Anti-Social Behaviour Prevention Grant Scheme has re-opened for fresh applications to support the fight against anti-social behaviour and neighbourhood crime.

 I believe anti-social behaviour is preventable with the right support and resources for young people.
 I also think communities should have the help and funding they need to play a proactive role in solving problems.

-Grants of up to £5,000 will be allocated to successful applicants who can show evidence of how they will make a difference to Derby and Derbyshire’s communities.
+Grants of up to £5,000 will be allocated to successful applicants who can show evidence of how they will make a difference to Derbyshire and Derby City’s communities.
 In addition to voluntary groups, I would welcome applications from both Parish and Town Councils.

 I want to make sure we are not only tackling serious and organised crime but those issues that cause despair to local people every day.
 I want our communities to feel supported – wherever they live in the county – and I am determined to listen and act on their needs.